-By Arabella Freeman, ESL Kindergarten Teacher in Tak
+By Arabella, ESL Kindergarten Teacher in Tak

 Unless it is something that is imported from a Western country, everything in Thailand has been incredibly cheap!
 This is particularly true with the food, you can eat out at a restaurant with a full meal, drink and desert and pay less than £5 (or equivalent in Thai Baht).